-At Three Stone Hearth, we are developing a unique model for community-scale food preparation and processing.
+At Three Stone Hearth, we have developed a unique business model for community-scale food preparation and processing.

+Catherine relocated to Point Reyes and left TSH is 2015.
 Co-founder Larry Wisch passed away in May 5, 2012.
-The business is currently being managed by the four other worker/owners.
 Click here to read In Memorium: Larry Wisch.

 For information about our staff and board, click here!

 Porsche Combash has been in the food business for many years.
 Starting her career in baking with a French pastry apprenticeship, she worked in the specialty food, hospitality, and catering industries.
 In 1998 she helped open the Ravens Restaurant in Mendocino, which featured an organic vegetarian menu.
 In 2001, Porsche completed the professional Chef Training Program at the Natural Gourmet Institute in NYC.
 There she was introduced to the Weston A. Price Foundation and the principles of indigenous diets.
 After graduation, Porsche completed a cooking internship at the Findhorn Foundation in Scotland and went on to teach at the Ballymaloe School of Cookery in Ireland.
 She has her BA in Humanities from San Francisco State.
 She has traveled to Oaxaca, Mexico and Sicily to study their regional cuisines.
 Before starting Three Stone Hearth, she worked as the Manager of the Pasta Shop on Fourth Street in Berkeley.

 Porsche’s work at Three Stone Hearth includes overseeing kitchen procedures and production, establishing new retail accounts, recipe development, taking a lead on managing our facility, and training and managing apprentices.